Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

    > **WARNING:** FAS will force a flash of the device -- using incorrect firmware may make it inoperable.

-Re-run the FAS actions command using the updated json file. **It is strongly recommended to run a dry-run (overrideDryrun=false) first and check the actions output.**
+Re-run the FAS actions command using the updated JSON file. **It is strongly recommended to run a dry-run (`overrideDryrun=false`) first and check the actions output.**

 ---